webirr/webirr-api-kotlin-jvm-client/README.md

  * Creating a new Bill / Updating an existing Bill on WeBirr Servers */ fun createAndUpdateBillAsync(){
+    /**
+    * @property apiKey the api key for the merchant.
+    * @property isTestEnv true for test and false for production.
+    */
     val api = WeBirrClient(apiKey, true)

     var bill = Bill(